ros-industrial-attic/jenkins_config/README.md

 ============================
 6 - Exporting a jenkins job

-	- Login as the jenkins user
+	- Open a terminal  and login as the jenkins user sudo su jenkins

-		sudo su jenkins
+	- Find/Print the jenkins home directory

-	- Find the jenkins home directory cd && pwd
+		cd && pwd

 	- Copy an entire folder from the "jobs" directory in the repo into the "jobs" directory in the jenkins home